PaulMutula/PaulMutula/README.md

 ## 🛡️ About Me

-🔐 I am a **Cyber Security Analyst** passionate about protecting systems, networks, and data from cyber threats.
+🔐 I am a **Cyber Security Analyst** passionate about protecting systems, networks, ICT infrastructure in general and data from cyber threats.
 💻 I specialize in **threat analysis, vulnerability assessment, security monitoring, and incident response**.
 🌍 Based in **Kenya**, with a strong interest in securing digital infrastructures across Africa and beyond.
 📚 Constantly learning and staying updated with the latest cyber threats and defense strategies.